microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         // Request a Push Channel with an encoded RemoteId from WNS.
 RemoteId is an AAD identifier GUID static Windows.Foundation.IAsyncOperationWithProgress<PushNotificationCreateChannelResult, PushNotificationCreateChannelStatus> CreateChannelAsync(Guid remoteId);

-        // Event handler to subscribe to if the app is in the foreground static event Windows.Foundation.EventHandler<PushNotificationReceivedEventArgs> PushReceived;
     };
 }
 ```